kemaltekce/leanlearning/content/introduction/30_inspiration_for_lele.md

 weight: 30
 ---

-The LeLe method is inspired by a variety of methods and people from the space of productivity and neuroscience.
+The LeLe method is inspired by a variety of ideas and people from the space of productivity and neuroscience.
 LeLe tries to combine those diverse ideas into one coherent learning framework.

 So, special thanks go out to Ryan Carroll and Bullet Journal Method, Andrew Hubermann and the Hubermann Lab Podcast, Justin Sung and his insights into